hsuanyuehpeng/openvdb/README.md

     ```
       D:\libs\ilmbase\v2.2.0\build
     ```
-    - Configure -> Generate -> Tuning *Code Generation* as in zlib build step -> Build solution on both Release and Debug configs.
+    - Tuning *Configure -> Generate -> Code Generation* as in zlib build step -> Build solution on both Release and Debug configs.

   - OpenEXR
     - Same as Ilmbase, downdload and extract openexr sources into